Nazi war crimes suspect, 96, flees ahead of trial | Law-Order

 - Germany

-"The accused is on the run," Frederike Milhoffer, spokesperson for the Itzehoe district court, said.
+"The accused is on the run," said Frederike Milhoffer, spokesperson for the Itzehoe district court.
 "She left her home early in the morning in a taxi in the direction of a metro station."
 The spokesperson said an arrest warrant had been issued.
 Itzehoe is in Germany's far north, some 100 km (62 miles) from the Danish border.

-Furchtner's current whereabouts are unknown.
+Furchner's whereabouts were unknown.
+Lawyers milled around the makeshift courtroom that had been rigged up in a nearby industry park because of the immense media interest.
+But Furchner's chair, marked with her name tag, remained empty.

 Charges cannot be read unless Furchner, who faces trial in an adolescent court because of her young age at the time of the alleged crimes, is present in court in person.
-Fichtner is the latest in a series of nonagenarians to have been charged with Holocaust crimes in what is seen as a rush by prosecutors to seize the final opportunity to enact justice for the victims of some of the worst mass killings in history.
+She is the latest in a series of nonagenarians to have been charged with Holocaust crimes in what is seen as a rush by prosecutors to seize the final opportunity to enact justice for the victims of some of the worst mass killings in history.

 Although prosecutors convicted major perpetrators - those who issued orders or pulled triggers - in the 1960s "Frankfurt Auschwitz Trials", the practice until the 2000s was to leave lower-level suspects alone.
-According to Der Spiegel, she transcribed execution orders dictated to her by camp commandant Paul-Werner Hoppe, who was convicted of accessory to murder in 1955.
-The magazine reported that Furchner had written to the judge asking to be tried in absentia: a legal impossibility in Germany.
+According to Der Spiegel, Furchner transcribed execution orders dictated to her by camp commandant Paul-Werner Hoppe, who was convicted of accessory to murder in 1955.
+The magazine reported that Furchner had written to the judge asking to be tried in absentia - a legal impossibility in Germany.

 Some 65,000 people died in the concentration camp, near Gdansk in today's Poland, between 1939 and 1945, of starvation and disease or in the camp's gas chamber, including prisoners of war and Jews caught up in the Nazis' war of extermination.